isb-cgc/readthedocs/docs/source/sections/progapi/progapi2/cohorts_list.rst

 	items[].name, string, "Name of cohort."
-	items[].num_patients, string, "Number of unique participant barcodes in the cohort." items[].num_samples, string, "Number of unique sample barcodes in the cohort." items[].parent_id, string, "ID of the parent cohort this cohort was derived from, if any." items[].perm, string, "User permissions on cohort: READER or OWNER." items[].source_notes, string, "Notes on the source of the cohort." items[].source_type, string, "Type of cohort source."
+	items[].num_patients, string, "Number of unique participant barcodes in the cohort." items[].num_samples, string, "Number of unique sample barcodes in the cohort." items[].parent_id[], list, "ID of the parent cohort this cohort was derived from, if any." items[].perm, string, "User permissions on cohort: READER or OWNER." items[].source_notes, string, "Notes on the source of the cohort." items[].source_type, string, "Type of cohort source."